From the DukeHealth.org archives. Content may be out of date.

 Making a Change

 Around 2015, Moharter told his doctors that he wanted to take less medication.
 He weaned off fentanyl and switched to morphine.
 By 2018, Moharter had gotten down to a low dose of oxycodone.
-In 2019, Moharter moved to Raleigh, NC and started seeing Jay Kumar, MD, a Duke interventional spine and pain management specialist.
-Dr. Kumar asked Moharter if he’d be interested in trying spinal cord stimulation.
+In 2019, Moharter moved to Raleigh, NC and started coming to Duke, where he was asked if he’d be interested in trying spinal cord stimulation.

 Spinal Cord Stimulators

 Spinal cord stimulators are surgically implanted devices that use electricity to relieve certain types of chronic pain.
-According to Dr. Kumar, spinal cord stimulation targets specific nerves to change how they behave, how often they fire, and how the brain perceives pain signals from those nerves.
-“This is a way to achieve the same, if not a better, amount of pain control as you do with medication, but without the side effects or immune suppression associated with these medications,” he said.
+According to Melanie Ellers, a Duke nurse practitioner who specializes in pain management, spinal cord stimulation targets specific nerves to change how they behave, how often they fire, and how the brain perceives pain signals from those nerves.
+As a result, you can achieve the same, if not better, pain control as you do with medication, but without the side effects or immune suppression associated with these medications, according to Ellers.

 A New Way of Life

 Moharter, now 62, is doing things he hasn’t done in over a decade -- gardening, walking his dogs, walking without a cane, and driving.
-“These are big things that would not have happened had it not been for Dr. Kumar offering this to me,” he said.
+“These are big things that would not have happened had it not been for Duke offering this to me,” he said.